commonality2u/dep-checker-bot/docs/usage.md

 Now that you’ve installed **dep-checker-bot**, let’s dive into how to actually use it.

+## Before You Start

+If you haven’t set up the tool yet, make sure you’ve followed the [Installation Guide](installation.md) first.

 ## Basic Usage

 The main entry point is the `main.py` file, which includes a command-line interface (CLI) that lets you check dependencies, vulnerabilities, and licenses.